Australasian EQUATOR Centre

-In addition to helping carry out the strategic vision of the EQUATOR network in Australia and the Asia-Pacific region, the focus of the Australasian EQUATOR Centre is on reducing waste and enhancing the value of biomedical research.
+In addition to helping carry out the strategic vision of the EQUATOR network in Australia and the Asia-Pacific region, the Australasian EQUATOR Centre’s focus is on reducing waste and enhancing the value of biomedical research.

 Examples of our current activities include:

 - Improving the descriptions of interventions in research (such as trials and systematic reviews) and developing online tools to enable authors to more easily create complete descriptions of interventions

 - Developing tools, including automation tools, that enable many steps in the systematic review process to be done faster and more efficiently

 - Undertaking research in research waste and creating resources to increase the value of research (in conjunction with the Reward Alliance)

 - Contributing to the creation and/or updating of key reporting guidelines (e.g. TIDieR, PRISMA, STARD, PRISMA for Abstracts)